kotaaaa/github_resume/README_EN.md

 - **Python** (3 Years)
   -  Mainly used for research in natural language processing and web mining
 - **Java** (1 Years)
-   - Used in the backend of a consumer electronics EC site and in the backend of an in-house tool
+   - Used in the backend of a Home appliances EC site and in the backend of an in-house tool
 - **Typescript** (2 Month)
   - Used in the front-end of internal system(2 Month)
 - **Perl** (6 Month)